tjamescouch/org/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
-3. Make your changes and ensure they pass any existing tests.
+3. Make your changes and ensure they pass existing tests.
 4. Commit with clear messages.
-5. Open a pull request describing your changes.
+5. Open a Pull Request describing your changes.

 ## License